solidjs/solid/documentation/rendering.md

 ### awaitSuspense

 This transform directive informs control flow to suspend with the current Suspense state.
-Branching changes are deferred are held on Suspense is resolved for the For, Show, With, and Switch control flows.
+Branching changes are deferred are held on Suspense is resolved for the For, Show, and Switch control flows.

 ```jsx
 <Suspense fallback={<Loader />} maxDuration={500}>